VillageSoftware/SQLab/README.md

 ## Installation

- * Download and unzip [SQLabBinaries.zip](./SQLabBinaries.zip) in a location of your choice.
+ * Go to [Latest Release][latest], and download and unzip it in a location of your choice.
+Add the SQLab directory to your `PATH` to make it run from anywhere at the command line.

  * Set your connection string in `sqlab.exe.config`

 ## Usage